 README so you can gain an understanding of how they work:

-In your local development environment you can quickly check for migrations by running the following command in a terminal emulator:
+Follow the instructions in the README in the above repo to create a reaction-development-platform/api-migrations folder locally.
+Then check out the tag corresponding to your API version and update.
+In your local development environment you can quickly check for migrations by running the following command in a terminal emulator from the api-migrations dir:

 MONGO_URL=mongodb://localhost:27017/reaction npx migrator migrate